The Passport Center

 - Valid driver’s license

-- Application and Acceptance Fees
+- Application and acceptance fees

 - The application fee is paid to the U.S. Department of State.
 This fee is included with your mailed application.
 Must be a check (personal or cashier) or money order.